ur-whitelab/peptidesim/README.md

 Create a Python script for the preparation step.
 It is almost identical to the regular simulation.
 (Check the part1.py)

 If you wish to add EDS, you will need additional code for the preparation.
-Check part1.py as well as https://www.plumed.org/doc-v2.5/user-doc/html/_m_e_t_a_d.html.
+Check part1.py, [plumed METAD documentation](https://www.plumed.org/doc-v2.5/user-doc/html/_m_e_t_a_d.html) and [plumed EDS documentation](https://www.plumed.org/doc-v2.5/user-doc/html/_e_d_s.html).

 2. PT-WTE